alextiley/wdio-cucumber-json-reporter/README.md

 2. Add 'json-cucumber' to the list of reporters in wdio.conf.js
 3. Run your tests
 4. Added bonus: `yarn add multiple-cucumber-html-reporter` and follow their readme to create a beautiful HTML report.

+## Bug reporting ##

+Feel free to raise a pull request, or throw me a ticket via the issues section.